COSMETIC DERMATOLOGY AND SKIN CARE FOR Plano, Frisco, and the Dallas Fortworth metroplex in Texas

 TCA peels are intermediate to deep peels used to smooth out fine surface wrinkles, remove superficial blemishes, and correct skin pigment problems.
 Acne scarring healing may take several days depending on the peel depth, usually ranging 4-7 days.
 Your skin will require the use of sunblock for several months after this procedure.
 This is a must!
 TCA peels are aggressive and do require limited to no sun exposure for 4-6 weeks after treatment.
 Deep chemicals peels are available however due to the unpredictability we tend to use safer more reliable lasers for these treatments.

 Results of a Chemical Peel

 To achieve optimal results, Dr. Wright and her team of aestheticians assess your skin to determine if you are a proper candidate and to ensure appropriate expectations regarding your concerns.

 During the treatment, your skin is prepped, and the designated peel is applied to the area of concern.
-Your skin care specialist will review post-procedure care and you will return to the clinic for reassessment of the area and expert medical advice on your next step for younger looking skin.
+Your skincare specialist will review post-procedure care and you will return to the clinic for a reassessment of the area and expert medical advice on your next step for younger-looking skin.

 Chemical Peels for Acne Scarring